USRC James Madison: American aftermath

 The British paroled Brooks and his officers and sent them to New York in the cartel brig Diamond, which arrived there on 24 November.
-Most of the crew ended up prisoners of war in Britain.
+Most of the crew remained as prisoners of war on prison hulks in Portsmouth, England.
+Some were sent to Melville Island Prison at Halifax, Nova Scotia.
+Four of James Madison's crew, March Hart, Charles, James Lewis, and John Bulloch, were found to be slaves of Savannah mayor William B. Bulloch.
+Instead of being emancipated, the four men were sent to the Royal Naval Dockyard, Bermuda where they served as the "King's Slaves"; at least one of the four died in Bermuda.

 On 28 December Secretary of the Treasury Albert Gallatin wrote in response to a letter from the Customs Collector at Boston:

-Brook does not appear to have served again as a master on a revenue cutter.
+Brooks does not appear to have served again as a master on a revenue cutter.

 Privateer

 Lord Belmore bought James Madison on 16 June 1813 and had her converted from schooner to brig rig.
 He also renamed her Osprey, with home port of Killybegs in Donegal.
 Later, Belmore had her armed; her warrant as a letter of marque against the United States named Richard Chambers as master and the size of her crew as 30 men.
 However, it bore the date 27 August 1814, which ex post was quite late in the war.
 There is no sign in either the London Gazette or Lloyd's List of Osprey taking any prizes.